e_fagia

 The name of the collective, e-fagia, stems from the word "phagia" which means, "to eat", or consume ideas in order to transform them.

 e-fagia is a Toronto-based collective of artists and writers created in 2004.
 As a collective we have undertaken several projects.
 During the past years we have organized a number of exhibitions, lectures and web initiatives created by members of our collective.
-These initiatives include: Disfagia Magazine, 2005, Subversion Project 2006, and Digital Event 2006, 2007 and 2009.
+These initiatives include: Disfagia Magazine, 2005, Subversion Project 2006, and Digital Event 2006, 2007 and 2009, Symposium on Decolonial Aesthetics, 2013.
 In addition, we have participated in other local and international exhibitions as invited curators and artists.
-In the international context we have participated in the 2007 Ushuaia Biennale in Ushuaia, Argentina, the Interactiva’07 Biennale in Mérida, Mexico, The Friends of Latin American Cinema Festival in Pittsburg, Pennsylvania, USA (2008), The 10th Havana Biennial in Cuba (2009) and the Interactiva Biennale ’09 in Mérida, Mexico.
-In the Local context we have presented works with the Salvador Allende Festival for Peace and aluCine Media Festival in Toronto.
+In the international context we have participated in the 2007 Ushuaia Biennale in Ushuaia, Argentina, the Interactiva’07 and '09 Biennales in Mérida, Mexico, The Friends of Latin American Cinema Festival in Pittsburg, Pennsylvania, USA (2008), The 10th and 11th Havana Biennial in Cuba (2009, 2012), The Hemispheric Institute of Performance and Politics, New York University (2011, 2012) and Queens Museum (2011, 2012).
+In the local context we have presented works and collaborated with groups and organizations in Toronto, like the Salvador Allende and aluCine festivals; artist run centers A Space Gallery, Toronto Free Gallery, LIFT and Fuse Magazine; educational institutions like OCAD Media Lab, Centennial College and the University of Toronto, Ryerson University and York University.
+In Montreal, we have worked in collaboration with Makila.TV, The Magic Blanket and Agence Topo.

 participants and collaborators